Hamza-Alali-0/SuiviDoctorat/README.md

 The repo is organized into multiple services (each with its own `pom.xml`):

+- `config-server` — centralized configuration management for all microservices
-- `eureka-server` — service discovery
+- `eureka-server` — service discovery and registration
-- `api-gateway` — routing and edge concerns
+- `gateway` — API gateway for routing and edge concerns
-- `auth-service` — user authentication and authorization
+- `gestion-auth-service` — user authentication and authorization with role management
+- `inscription-service` — doctoral student registration and profile management
-- `hotel-service` — hotel data and search
+- `soutenance-service` — PhD defense scheduling, jury management, and tracking
-- `reservation-service` — booking and reservation handling
+- `notification-service` — automated notifications (email/SMS) for events and deadlines
-- `frontend` — Vite + React single-page application
+- `frontend-app` — Angular single-page application

-These services communicate over HTTP and register with Eureka for discovery.
+These services communicate over HTTP, register with Eureka for discovery, and fetch their configuration from the config-server at startup.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>